-Top time management tools every translator needs
+Top time management tools every freelancer needs

 After looking into a number of tools that can help you become more productive

 in your everyday work, it’s time to explore several tools for better time tracking and management.
 All the tools listed below are free and OS independent, so you can use them both with Windows or Mac.

 ResueTime will help you analyse how much time you spend on every activity while working on a computer.
 It runs in the background and tracks how long you use various applications and websites to present a comprehensive overview of your workflow.
 You can divide your activities in categories and then set goals, such as e.g. “Less than 2 hours per day on Entertainment on weekdays” or “More than

 1 hour per day on Communication & Scheduling on Mon-Fri” to help you stay motivated.
 You can also disable the app for a specific period, if you don’t want to have your activity tracked all the time.